nagvbt/nagvbt.github.io/docs/Others/Education/mtech-mdl.md

 5. Steven Bird, Ewan Klein, & Edward Loper- Natural Language Processing with Python – Analyzing Text with the Natural Language Toolkit Pearson Publications ,2015.

 ### 4. Business Intelligence & Analytics

+**PREREQUISITES:** Data Visualization, Data Mining.

+**COURSE OBJECTIVES:**
+- Be exposed with the basic rudiments of business intelligence system.
+- Understand the modeling aspects behind Business Intelligence.
+- Understand of the business intelligence life cycle and the techniques used in it.
+- Be exposed with different data analysis tools and techniques.
+- To learn about business intelligence applications.

+**COURSE OUTCOMES:**
+- After completion of the course, the students will be able to Explain the fundamentals of business intelligence.
+- Link data mining with business intelligence.
+- Apply various modeling techniques.
+- Explain the data analysis and knowledge delivery stages.
+- Apply business intelligence methods to various situations.

 **UNIT - I**